 Paul Reinhardt, a Recreation Specialist with the City of Billings Parks, Recreation and Public Lands Department, joined our team in April of 2014.
 Paul attended Warren Township High School in Gurnee, Illinois, graduating in 2004.
 He enrolled at Utah State University to obtain his Bachelor of Science Degree in Recreation Resource Management in 2012 where he also played collegiate hockey.
 He is currently working on his Masters of Public Administration from the University of Montana.
-Paul spends his recreational time with his Fiance’ Michelle and his four legged side-kicks Sherpa, Austin, and Sadie.
+Paul spends his recreational time with his wife Michelle and his four legged side-kicks Sherpa, Austin, and Sadie.
 When he’s not at work he can be found hiking, biking, rafting, cooking or playing hockey.
 Paul acknowledges that recreation has shaped his life in countless ways and he hopes to provide avenues for youth and adults to do the activities that they love in Billings.

 Sean Brandenburg, a Recreation Specialist joined us in June of 2015 from Fargo, North Dakota.
 In 2011, Sean received his Bachelor of Arts from Concordia College in Moorhead, Minnesota where he majored in Exercise Science with minors in Coaching and History.
 He played fullback on the Concordia College football team all four years, while also working in the college’s athletic department.
 Sean then went on to earn a Master’s of Science in Sport Administration from the University of Northern Colorado in Greeley, Colorado.
 Before heading west, Sean coached high school football for two years in the Fargo-Moorhead area, while also working as an Activities Director for a local middle school.
 Sean lives a very active lifestyle and loves the variety and activity level that his job entails.
 He enjoys football, basketball, snowboarding, hiking, and just about any other physical activity.
 Having participated in recreation programs his entire life, Sean is extremely excited to help provide recreational opportunities to those in the community.
-He has been enjoying his new city and loves building relationships with those in the community, which he says is one of the best things about this line of work.
+He has been enjoying his time in the city of Billings and loves building relationships with those in the community, which he says is one of the best things about this line of work.